Willmore surfaces in spheres via loop groups $I$: generic cases and some examples: Willmore surfaces in

 \section{Willmore surfaces in $S^{n+2}$}

 In \cite{BPP}, a natural and simple treatment of the conformal geometry of surfaces in $S^{n+2}$ is presented.
-Particular emphasis is given to conformal immersions into $S^3$ and $S^4$ and to conformal immersions of tori into $S^{n+2}$.
-In this paper we will use the same set-up and give a description of a conformal surface in $S^{n+2}$ by using the Maurer-Cartan form of some lift.
+Here we will use the same set-up and give a description of a conformal surface in $S^{n+2}$ by using the Maurer-Cartan form of some lift.
 We will review first the projective light cone model of the conformal geometry of $S^{n+2}$ and derive the surface theory in this model.
-In view of our goal to describe Willmore surfaces, we then reformulate conformal surface theory on the Lie algebra level.
-After these preparations, we will briefly recall the basic and well-known description of Willmore surfaces.
+In view of our goal to describe Willmore surfaces, we reformulate the equations on the Lie algebra level and apply it to the well-known description of Willmore surfaces.